Campus Life Staff

 Alejandra is a graduate of Downey High School in Modesto.
 She is also an Alum of MJC, having earned her Associates of Art in Behavioral and Social Sciences.
 She then transferred to CSU Stanislaus where she earned her Bachelor of Arts in Liberal Studies with a concentration in Communication Studies.
 She went on to earn a Master of Arts in Education with an emphasis in Higher Education Counseling, also from CSU Stanislaus.

-Alejandra enjoys earning and spends her time away from work reading.
+Alejandra enjoys learning and spends her time away from work reading.
 She is also active in the community with the Latino Community Roundtable, Hispanic Leadership Council, and Women Education Leadership League

 When asked what advice she has for students, Alejandra replied, “College is a challenge, but it’s a challenge you can overcome.
 You might feel stressed and overwhelmed at times, but it’s important to remember your ultimate goals.
 Ask yourself every day ‘How bad do I want to succeed?’ and you’ll continue to pursue your dreams.”